Ever wondered why acoustic guitars needs batteries but your electric doesn’t?

 For one, the guitarist is not free to move around as they play, as the volume is affected when the distance between the guitar and microphone changes.

-Secondly, and more importantly, if playing accompanied microphones tend to pick up other instruments and additional sounds.
-This tends to result in a noisier output and a higher chance of feedback due to the increase in volume required to compete.
+Secondly, if playing accompanied, microphones tend to pick up other instruments and additional sounds.
+This results in a noisier output and a higher chance of feedback due to the increase in volume required to compete.

-So while microphones are effective, they are best suited to solo performers who play intimate venues or within a controlled environment e.g. the studio.
+So while microphones are effective, they’re best suited to smaller venues or within a more controlled environment e.g. the studio.